-Fishers will need to bring their own lunch etc. which can be eaten in their own vehicle or outside.
+Fishers will need to bring their own lunch etc.

-All fishers must meet at the main Upper / Lower Beat car-parks (where applicable) no later than 9am (unless previously discussed with the ghillie) at which point the ghillie will allocate pools, clarify the rota and give general advice during which strict social distancing rules will apply.
+All fishers must meet at the main Upper / Lower Beat car-parks (where applicable) no later than 9am (unless previously discussed with the ghillie) at which point the ghillie will allocate pools, clarify the rota and give general advice during which social distancing rules will apply.
 If required, detailed beat maps can / will be supplied for clarity and for those unfamiliar with the beat.

 Normally the ghillie will visit you in your allocated pools, once in the morning and once after lunch.